pavbatol/myplace/README.md

 - Docker Compose (version 1.28.0 or higher)

 > **Note:** Execute all commands from the project root.
-> For ease of use, a standard and an alternative option are provided using the manage.sh script.
+> For ease of use, a standard and an alternative option are provided using the `manage.sh` script.
 > This script is designed for use on Linux-based systems, including but not limited to Ubuntu, CentOS, Debian, and other distributions.
 > The script is not intended to run on Windows or MacOS without additional tools, such as WSL (Windows Subsystem for Linux) or proper environment configuration.
 >
 > When running manually (not via scripts), use the appropriate command for your Docker Compose version:
-> - Docker Compose V1: docker-compose
+> - Docker Compose V1: `docker-compose`
-> - Docker Compose V2: docker compose
+> - Docker Compose V2: `docker compose`
+>
+> **Container names are labeled by adding a suffix.** By default, the suffix is `'std'`.
+When running via a script, the suffix will be changed to `'prod'`, `'dev'`, or `'test'`, depending on the environment you are running.
+For manual execution, you can override the default label (`'std'`) by specifying a value for the `CONTAINER_MARK` environment variable.
+Here is an example:
+>`CONTAINER_MARK=my_label docker-compose -f docker/docker-compose-test.yml --profile full up`

 #### 1. Build the Project